simolus3/drift/docs/pages/docs/Other engines/encryption.md

 Some extra steps may have to be taken in your project so that SQLCipher works correctly.
 For example, the ProGuard configuration on Android for apps built for release.

-[Read instructions](https://pub.dev/packages/sqflite_sqlcipher) (Usage and installation instructions of the package can be ignored, as that is handled internally by `moor`)
+[Read instructions](https://pub.dev/packages/sqflite_sqlcipher) (Usage and installation instructions of the package can be ignored, as that is handled internally by `encrypted_drift`)

 ## Encrypted version of a `NativeDatabase`